ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Shimano Nexus 7 IGH

 I have ridden many bikes with Shimano internally geared hubs, and the Nexus 7 is a dependable unit.
-The reason this type of gear system are so well suited to urban riding and commuting, is the ability to change gear when stationary.
+The reason this type of gear system is so well suited to urban riding and commuting is the ability to change gear when stationary.

 the shimano nexus 7 internally geared hub fitted to the btwin elops 920 e